+Monday, May 2, 2016

+Page #20

+25c

 25 years ago this week The Howe Enterprise

-25c

 Vol. XXVIII, No. 39

+USPS 253240

 Thursday, May 2, 1991

-Howe's that ...

-GRANDMOTHER OF THE KING - Recently I told you that my grandson, Jordan, was entered in a Baby Pageant.
+GRANDMOTHER OF THE KING2 Recently I told you that my grandson, Jordan, was entered in a Baby Pageant.
 Well, he was crowned "king" of his age group (see photo and story on page three).
 All of us in his family think he's a pretty special baby, but now we find that the judges agree with us!
 Lots of folks brag on him to us and we sure do like to hear about how cute and sweet and alert he is.
 He is now crawling and getting into things.
 He is also babbling a lot of "da-da-das" and "na-na-nas" (is that Nana he's trying to say?).
 Sometimes we all get discouraged with all the bad things in the world, but all we have to do is look at a sweet, innocent child to see that some things in this world are pretty good.
-Someone has said, "Bables are God's way of saying the world should continue."
+Someone has said, "Babies are God's way of saying the world should continue."
 DON'T FORGET TO VOTE -Saturday, May 4, is election day.
 Be sure to vote.
 Polling place for Howe residents for Howe ISD and City of Howe election is the Howe Middle School.
-Dorchester voters for the Howe ISD and City of Dorchester election vote at the Candidates for Howe ISD Board of Trustees are Alton Norman, Carolyn Cavender, Letters from our reader
+Dorchester voters for the Howe ISD and City of Dorchester election vote at the Dorchester Baptist Church.
+Polls are open from 7 a.m .to 7 p.m.
+Candidates for Howe ISD Board of Trustees are Alton Norman, Carolyn Cavender, Rideout, Barbara AcMillion and David L. Carson.